- Module Code:

 - the ability to understand spoken Zulu and to engage in short spoken discourse on everyday topics

 Total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

-The course provides an introduction to Zulu language with emphasis on practical written and spoken Zulu.
-The course covers phonetics and phonology (including click consonants), verbal morphology and noun classes, and basic tense-aspect-mood and polarity distinctions.
+The module provides an introduction to Zulu language with emphasis on practical written and spoken Zulu.
+It covers phonetics and phonology (including click consonants), verbal morphology and noun classes, and basic tense-aspect-mood and polarity distinctions.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, buying and selling, and urban and rural family life.